devAmador91/devAmador91/README.md

 Currently created two web projects individually applying all my knowledge in full stack.
 I also collaborated as a full stack developer in an ecommerce web project where products are marketed and services are offered to the client.

 Currently I continue to delve deeper into the technologies that I already master since I am interested in offering quality in that company where I can add value.

-I am looking for that company that allows me to give you the best of me and that at the same time offers me challenges where I can grow professionally.

 ### Contact name